Major (film): Plot

 Sandeep ultimately decides to go to the 5th floor to save them, saying that he would never be able to forgive himself if he did not save her.
 His colleagues subsequently use tear gas and Sandeep races up to the 5th floor.
-He ultimately rescues Pramoda and Shirley and heroically kills some of the terrorists.
+He ultimately rescues Pramoda and Shirley and heroically kills almost all of the terrorists single-handedly but is shot and stabbed multiple times in the process.
 However, when his CO asks him whether he needs reinforcement or not, he refuses.
 His last words are "Do not come up, I will handle them."
-But as fate would have it, he is killed in action, laying down his life for his country.
+But as fate would have it, he finally dies from his wounds, all alone, laying down his life for his country.
 Major Sandeep's parents watch in horror as the news coverage shows that Sandeep was killed in action.
 They had thought that since Sandeep was a training officer he was not involved in the rescue mission at the Taj Hotel.
 After his death, there is a large military funeral and a crowd of well-wishers gather to mourn Sandeep's passing.
 Isha is devastated at Sandeep's death and discovers that he never signed the divorce papers.
 Later, a 10-year commemoration ceremony in 2018 honoring the lives taken during the attack is held at the Taj Hotel.
 During the commemorations, Pramoda is reunited with Shirley whose life she had saved.
 Mr. Unnikrishnan gives an impassioned speech in which he says that Sandeep should be remembered not for how he died, but for how he lived.

 As Unnikrishnan recalls during his speech, a flashback shows the continuation of the beginning of the movie.
-It is shown that Sandeep was playing cricket with the children from Pakistan, and when he was called back, he waves goodbye and promises the children that he would come to play another time.
+It is shown that Sandeep was playing cricket with the children from PoK, and when he was called back, he waves goodbye and promises the children that he would come to play another time.